Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Finally, there’s the sailing-your-own-boat option, which is the option chosen by many travelers to Vis.
 That, of course, requires a lot more advance planning.

-How To Get Around Vis, Croatia
+How to Get Around Vis, Croatia

 I usually recommend renting a car in Croatia, as this is the best way to get around the country, but you might be better off without a car in Vis.
 We decided to leave our car in Split for a few days while we visited Vis, and this was a smart decision.

-If you’re basing in Vis Town for a few days and exploring by organized tour, you have zero need for a car.
+If you’re basing in Vis town for a few days and exploring by organized tour, you have zero need for a car.
 You’ll meet your guides at a central point in town and they’ll provide the transportation.

 There is limited public transportation in Vis.
-If you want to travel between Vis town and Komiža, there are regular buses between the two cities that take 15 minutes and cost 20 kuna ($3).
-Some stop at other settlements on the island.
-Buses run all day and are especially timed to ferry arrivals and departures.
-You can also take a taxi.
+If you want to travel between Vis town and Komiža, there are regular buses between the two cities that take 15 – 20 minutes and cost 4 euro ($4).
+Some buses stop at other settlements on the island.

 Renting a bike is another option in Vis, but the landscape is VERY hilly, so I would only recommend this for experienced cyclists who relish climbing mountains on two wheels.